pytorch/pytorch/lazy_tensor_core/OP_LOWERING_GUIDE.md

 C++ unit tests for tensor operations are in the `lazy_tensor_core/test/cpp/test_aten_ltc_ts_tensor.cpp` file.
 This verifies the TorchScript lazy tensors back-end against PyTorch CPU implementation.
 Some of these tests also check if the lowering we provide is actually called, by checking counters which track how many times an operation is hit, separating the hits between the provided lowering or the fallback.

 ## Tips
-We have auto-generated wrapper implementations of `out=` and `inplace` operators for some operators in `RegisterXLA.cpp`.
+We have auto-generated wrapper implementations of `out=` and `inplace` operators for some operators in `RegisterLazy.cpp`.
 We only need to lower the base operator in this case.
 An example would be `lerp` operator which has 6 variants in `native_functions.yaml`, they are

 ```
   - lerp_.Scalar